Transcutaneous Electrical Acustimulation

 - A decline in memory and thinking skills (cognitive function) after surgery.
 Acustimulation seems to help prevent a decline in cognitive function after surgery.

 - Impaired movement of food through the intestines after surgery.
 Acustimulation seems to encourage normal bowel functions and prevents problems with bowel functions after surgery.

 - Nausea and vomiting after surgery.
 Acustimulation seems to help prevent nausea and vomiting after surgery, although it’s not clear if it’s more helpful than antinausea drugs alone.
 It’s also not clear if acustimulation helps to treat nausea and vomiting.

 - Pain after surgery.
 Acustimulation seems to help reduce pain after surgery in most people.

 Possibly Ineffective for …

 - Nausea and vomiting caused by cancer drug treatment.
-Most research shows that acustimulation doesn’t help reduce nausea and vomiting caused by cancer drugs.
+Acustimulation doesn’t seem to help reduce nausea and vomiting caused by cancer drugs.

 Special Precautions & Warnings: